akoidan/bash.conf/README.md

  - glossy displays accumulates things like a hell.
 I never touched it my hands, but after 3 weeks of using I spout some dirty fingerprint of something like this (could be my gf, or others).
 So I tried what would anyone tried to do: get the special things that are made for such cases and use them.
   - default screenshoter with ability to record video for specific window or area is a nice thing
   - wtf is default commands: flags don't work, `git version 2.21.1 (Apple Git-122.3)` `find` `ls` and everything else sucks
+  - language switcher is nice, hold ctrl to and press press while keep holding would turn `2 of N`, `ctrl+ space` will switch between those 2.
+I have ukr, russ, eng and I can switch withing single press